Fornacula/homerview/README.md

 3. Replace database_example.yml with database.yml and set username/password for you dev-environment databases
 4. `bundle exec rake db:setup`
 5. `bundle exec rake db:migrate`

+## For running the specs

+Only `bundle exec rake db:test:prepare` is needed.
+After that `bundle exec rspec -fd spec/` will run the tests.

+For using Facebook and Google authentication locally, it's neccessary to set up ENV-variables for both of them (keys as well as secrets).
+Contact project administrator to get these.

+Live application can be seen at http://hoverview.herokuapp.com.
+Unfortunatelly CSS doesn't work perfectly in Heroku :)